SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution "Initial Scope"
     The initial scope supports an add-on product consisting of **one** software component.
 Furthermore, this software component can not be used in multiple add-on products.
-    All packages of a software component must have the same namespace as the software component itself.
     You cannot build add-ons based on gCTS branching functionality.

 This scenario describes how an add-on for the SAP Cloud Platform ABAP Environment is built.
 It is intended for SAP partners who want to provide a Software as a Service (SaaS) solution on the SAP Cloud Platform using the ABAP Environment.
 Therefore, a partner development contract (see [SAP PartnerEdge Test, Demo & Development Price List](https://partneredge.sap.com/en/library/assets/partnership/sales/order_license/pl_pl_part_price_list.html)) is required.
 This page aims to provide an overview of the build process of the add-on.